StefanPetrick/animartrix/README.md

 by Stefan Petrick.
 High quality LED animations for your project.

-This is a Shader & a 5D Coordinate Mapper made for rendering artistic visuals & generative animations.
+This is a Shader & a 5D Coordinate Mapper made for rendering generative animations & artistic visuals.

 ![Screenshot](pic.png)